KappaFace: Adaptive Additive Angular Margin Loss for Deep Face Recognition: Proposed method

-Finally, our overall method is illustrated in Fig. \ref{fig:overall}.
-And we also summarize our end-to-end training process with our proposed~\SystemName~loss in Algorithm \ref{alg:kappaface}.
-In the validation step, the memory buffer is removed so that the computation expense of our proposed method is similar with the ArcFace.
+Finally, we summarize our end-to-end training process with our proposed~\SystemName~loss in Algorithm \ref{alg:kappaface}.
+In the inference phase, the memory buffer or the momentum encoder is removed so that the computation expense of our proposed method is similar to the ArcFace.

-\section{EXPERIMENTAL RESULTS}
+\section{Experimental results}